tagomoris/shib/README.md

 * v0.2 series
   * current status of master branch
   * uses local filesystem instead of KT, depends on latest node (v0.8.x, v0.10.x)
-  * higher performance and updated features
+  * higher performance, more safe Web UI and updated features

 **There are no compatibilities of data (query and results) between v0.1 and v0.2**.
 And there are no convert tools now.